 Swap out that Gas Mower

-Using an electric mower reduces the amount of energy expended while you mow while also eliminating a significant source of air pollution.
-A push, or reel, mower is an even more eco-friendly approach since the energy comes only from the operator.
+Using an electric mower reduces the amount of energy expended while you mow and eliminates a significant source of air pollution.
+A push, or reel, mower is an even more Eco-friendly approach since the energy comes from the operator.

 Compost Yard Waste

 Joe Lamp’l host of Growing a Greener World® and one of the country’s most recognized and trusted personalities in sustainable gardening shares organic and natural lawn care solutions.